Robust Wasserstein barycenter: Computation algorithms

 The majority of algorithms constrain the support of the barycenter to a predetermined set of grid points to compute the optimal probability mass distribution and such methods are referred to as {\it fixed-support} algorithms.
 Notably, the Iterative Bregman Projections (IBP) algorithm proposed in \cite{IBP} is one of the most widely used fixed-support algorithm.
 While the IBP algorithm exhibits remarkable efficiency and simplicity in low-dimensional cases, it suffers from the curse of dimensionality due to its reliance on a fixed grid.
 Specifically, the number of support points for such a grid increases exponentially as the dimension increases.
 Although the support size of the Wasserstein barycenter exhibits sparsity under the assumption that all input distributions have finite support (see e.g. \citet{MFT19} and \citet{GA27}), it is difficult for {fixed-support} methods to find a suitable sparse support.

 Fortunately, \textit{free-support algorithms} optimize for both the probability mass weights and the support of the barycenter.
 This enables the number of support points to be much smaller than that of the full grid, thus effectively alleviating the curse of dimensionality in high-dimensional cases (see e.g. \citet{2013Fast} and \citet{simple_free}).
-Additionally, we find that the free-support variant of IBP performs better than the original IBP in image processing experiments.
+Additionally, we find that the free-support variant of IBP performs better than the original IBP in our image processing experiments.

-To this end, we first note that the robust Wasserstein barycenter has a finite support when the input distributions admit finite supports, and then introduce free-support methods for computing the RWB.
+To this end, we first note that the robust Wasserstein barycenter has a finite support when the input distributions admit finite supports, and then introduce free-support method for computing the RWB.